janetjoywilson/janetjoywilson.github.io/_posts/2018-07-19-sugar-beach-reads.md

 There is research that shows children who don't read during the summer can lose up to three months of reading progress and that loss has a cumulative, long-term effect.
 So why not something fun?
 AND this book would be great for a fall book report as there's science, espionage, friendship, family and more to dig into for a school report.

-## pink steering wheels will take you far
+## a pink steering wheel will take you far

 The majority of women, when they lose their husbands unexpectedly, are paralyzed by grief.
 Laura Fahrenthold, whose award-winning journalist husband succumbed to a heart attack in 2009, got moving.
 She packed her two daughters into an RV with a pink steering wheel and proceeded to drive across America and Canada, scattering her husband’s ashes.
 The result?
 A journey of self-discovery and renewal, love and hope, punctuated with stops at Walmart and Costco.